 - (a) Notice of Intent to Dismiss by Office of Student Affairs.
 Each student to be dismissed for poor scholarship pursuant to §1-1001 shall be notified of the impending dismissal in writing by the Office of Student Affairs.
 The notice of dismissal shall include an outline of the procedure for requesting reconsideration. - (b) Definition of Notice.
-A Notice of Intent to Dismiss shall be sent by both regular and certified mail to the student's last known address.
+A Notice of Intent to Dismiss shall be sent by both regular and electronic mail to the student's last known address and university- assigned e-mail.
 Each student is required to provide and keep current a mailing address with the Registrar's office.
 Notice shall be deemed effective when mailed.